-He has held the trombone chair for several shows, including the David Bowie musical Lazarus,
+He has held the trombone chair for several shows: the David Bowie musical Lazarus,

 Before coming to New York, Karl worked in the show bands of Norwegian Cruise Line and Carnival Cruise Lines.
 In the summer of 2013, he performed in Disneyland as lead trombonist with the All-American College Band.
 His main instruments are tenor and bass trombone, flugabone, and bass guitar.

 Karl is also active as a composer and arranger.
 His first big band piece “Downside Up” was the 2011 Winner for Undergraduate Orchestrated Work in Downbeat Magazine.
-Karl has arranged for various singer-songwriters, salsa groups, and swing bands.
+Karl has arranged for various singer-songwriters, Latin groups, and swing bands.
 His own project is an 6 to 8-piece "Mixtet" that combines minimalism with post-bop for a unique blend of chamber jazz.

 Karl received his B.A. from the University of Nebraska-Lincoln where he became well-versed in jazz and classical.